mt-server-tools/manage/install_guide/README.md

 Check the log file to see if there are any issues there

-If the server didn't seem to start at all, try `journalctl -xe` and `systemctl status minetest-server`
+If the server didn't seem to start at all, try `journalctl -xe -u minetest` and `systemctl status minetest-server`

 If your mods aren't loading, check that you activated them in `world.mt`; then check the logs with grep

 	grep $MODNAME $LOGPATH -B 2 -A 5

-Substitute $MODNAME and $LOGPATH accordingly.
+Substitute `$MODNAME` and `$LOGPATH` accordingly.

-If your client cannot connect (timed out), check to see that your firewall is accepting incoming connections on the desired port. `sudo iptables -L`.
+If your client cannot connect (timed out), check to see that your firewall is accepting incoming connections on the desired port. `sudo ufw status`.

 Check also that the service is not in a restart loop:

 	less +F /var/log/minetest/minetest.log

 Watch this for a few seconds.
 If it remains the same always, then try connecting and see if it registers any activity at all.
-If it periodically scrolls lots of data, of which the minetest ASCII logo, it is in a loop; hit `ctrl C` and use Pg Up/Pg Dn (w / z also work) to locate the "Separator" that indicates the start of a new logging session and work down from there until you find your error.
+If it periodically scrolls lots of data, of which the minetest ASCII logo, it is in a loop; hit `Ctrl C` and use Pg Up/Pg Dn (w / z also work) to locate the "Separator" that indicates the start of a new logging session and work down from there until you find your error.

 ## Linux in general

 `minetest-server` as distributed via the PPAs tends to do things by the book, so everything is where you should expect it.

-Application configurations in Linux are typically stored in `/etc/$APPNAME`, remember this in general.
-In the case of minetest, this is the overall server config.
+* Application configurations in Linux are typically stored in `/etc/$APPNAME`, remember this in general.
+	* In the case of minetest, this is the overall server config.

-Application core assets (executables, themes, core data) tend to be stored in `/usr`, remember this in geenral.
-In the case of minetest, custom mods are installed there.
+* Application core assets (executables, themes, core data) tend to be stored in `/usr`, remember this in geenral.
+	* In the case of minetest, custom mods and additional games and textures are installed there.

-Application user data that tends to change whilst the application is used is typically stored under `/var`, remember this in general.
-In the case of minetest, this is world-related data
+* Application user data that tends to change whilst the application is used is typically stored under `/var`, remember this in general.
+	* In the case of minetest, this is world-related data

-Application logs tend to be predictably stored in `/var/logs`, and only accessible by root.
+* Application logs tend to be predictably stored in `/var/logs`, and only accessible by root.

 You can monitor the performance of the server with the `top` command